-We present results about simultaneous embeddings of pairs of graphs (P, G) on n vertices without crossings, where P is always a path using curvilinear edges or piecewise-linear edges and G is one of several different classes of planar graphs.
+We present results about simultaneous embeddings of pairs of graphs where we allow the use of curvilinear edges and piecewise-linear edges1.
+In particular, we focus on embedding pairs of graphs (P,G) on n vertices, where P is always a path and G is one of several different classes of planar graphs.
 Our results illustrate the following trade-offs between the class of graphs to which G can belong and the type of edges used for P:

 - 1. If G is level planar, then we show how both G and P can be simultaneously embedded with straight-line edges in O(n) time. - 2.
 If G is outerplanar, we show how to find a plane drawing for G simultaneously with a drawing for P that uses one circular arc per edge in O(n) time. - 3.
-If G is outerplanar and piecewise-linear edges are desirable, we show how to obtain a plane drawing for G simultaneously with a drawing for P that uses two bends per edge in O(n) time.
+If G is outerplanar and piecewise-linear edges are desirable, we show how to obtain a plane drawing for G simultaneously with a drawing for P that uses two bends per edge in O(n) time .